 The hip extensor muscles include the hamstring muscles and gluteus maximus.
 When the hip extensor muscles experience tension, it results in eccentric activation.
 For example, during a normal gait cycle, when the hamstring muscles experience tension they lengthen to support the weight of the body against gravity and to absorb shock.

 The lumbopelvic rhythm is the coordinating relationship between the lumbar spine and pelvis.
 The natural, healthy posture of one’s pelvis equates to a natural, healthy posture of the lumbar spine.
 When the pelvic posture is compromised it creates postural distortion in the lumbar spine and above (thoracic and cervical spine).
 The sagittal, frontal, and transverse planes are examined to locate postural distortions.

-This can result in back pain or injury that can be minimized or eliminated with learning how to dissociate and coordinate movements between your lumbar spine and pelvis.
+This can result in back pain or injury that can be minimized or eliminated by learning how to dissociate and coordinate movements between your lumbar spine and pelvis.

 Lumbopelvic dysfunction can occur due to the following:

 Weakness or tightness in the muscles that surround the pelvis and/or are within the pelvic girdle

 Damage to ligaments